BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   not keen to do.
 So H3RL-E may drop the Manly Man without actually having it equipped.

+* Paladins (from the Dragon Keep DLC) will not equip/drop real shields; having a real shield messes with their behavior too much.

 * The Tributes (from the Wattle Gobbler Headhunter Pack) will have a 2/3rds chance of dropping the unique items that UCP adds to their drop pools compared to other enemies, since there are so many of them in one location.